francisashley/shard-docs/README.md

 ## Content schema
 Data is composed in a way that describes the relationship of items to each other - like a tree structure.
 The structure of the data influences the paths generated for document and folder routes as well as how the sidebar menu is rendered.

-Each item has a common `title` property.
+Each item has a common `name` property.
 The combination of subsequent properties define their types.

 ### Let's take a look at the different types of items: